nmathewson/tor/doc/HACKING/CircuitPaddingDevelopment.md

 ### 1.1.
 System Overview

-Circuit-level padding can occur between any Tor client and target relays at any hop of one of the client's circuits.
-Both parties need to support the same padding mechanisms for the system to work, and the client must enable
+Circuit-level padding can occur between Tor clients and target relays at any hop of one of the client's circuits.
+Both parties need to support the same padding mechanisms for the system to work, and the client must enable it.
-it: there is a padding negotiation mechanism in the Tor protocol that clients use to ask a relay to start padding.
-The list of padding mechanisms is currently hardcoded in the Tor source code, but in the future we will be able to serialize them in the Tor consensus or in Tor configuration files.
+There is a padding negotiation mechanism in the Tor protocol that clients use to ask a relay to start padding, as well as a way for researchers to pin their clients' relay selection to the subset of Tor nodes that implement their custom defenses, to support ethical live network testing and evaluation.

 Circuit-level padding is performed by 'padding machines'.
-A padding machine is in principle a ''finite state machine'' in which every state specifies a different form of padding style, or stage of padding, in terms of latency and throughput.
+A padding machine is a finite state machine.
+Every state specifies a different form of padding style, or stage of padding, in terms of latency and throughput.

-Padding state machines are specified by simply filling in fields of a C structure, which specifies the transition between padding states based on various events, probability distributions of inter-packet delays, and the conditions under which it should be applied to circuits.
+Padding state machines are specified by filling in fields of a C structure, which specifies the transitions between padding states based on various events, probability distributions of inter-packet delays, and the conditions under which padding machines should be applied to circuits.

-This compact C structure representation is designed to function as a microlanguage, which is compiled down into a bitstring that can be tuned using various optimization methods (such as gradient descent, GAs, or GANs), either in bitstring form or C struct form.
-The event driven, self-contained nature of this framework is also designed to make simulation both expedient and rigorously reproducible.
+This compact C structure representation is designed to function as a microlanguage, which can be compiled down into a bitstring that can be tuned using various optimization methods (such as gradient descent, GAs, or GANs), either in bitstring form or C struct form.
+The event driven, self-contained nature of this framework is also designed to make [evaluation](4-evaluating-padding-machines) both expedient and rigorously reproducible.

 The following sections cover the details of the engineering steps to write, test, and deploy a padding machine, as well as how to extend the framework to